Well Water Radon Removal

 Several Benefits of Radon Filtration

-The fact that you have addressed the problem beforehand will make your home more appealing to buyers and therefore easier to sell for a good price.
+The fact that you have addressed the problem beforehand will make your home more appealing to buyers and, therefore, easier to sell for a good price.
 There are very few buyers who will be willing to accept failing levels of radon in water.
-It makes sense you will want to address this issue not only for your families benefit but for the ease in which you will sell your home.
+It makes sense you will want to address this issue not only for your family’s benefit but for the ease with which you will sell your home.

 Additional Helpful Articles About Removing Radon From Well Water

-- Removing radon from drinking water via The Environmental Protection Agency.
+- Removing radon from drinking water – get additional helpful radon in the water removal information from The Environmental Protection Agency.

-- Private drinking water wells via The Environmental Protection Agency.
+- Private drinking water wells – see even more information on what to know about private water from The Environmental Protection Agency.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!